bordernone/ConnectionsLab/Week2/Readme.md

 1. Created two event listeners: one for tracking input changes and another one for listening to button click events.
 2. Attached each events to respective handlers

+### Challenges

+1. The biggest challenge with this web app is parsing the mathematical expression and generating the result.
+The solution I have used for now is, sort of, a workaround and it is potentially dangerous.
+This web app is part of a bigger idea and I will be writing a better algorithm to take care of computing the result.
+2. Had difficulties understanding the `input` and `onchange` event for `<input>` element; Used online resources to figure out which one is needed for this app.

 ### Learning outcomes

 1. Learned to reference to DOM elements from JavaScript